mayabyte/caveripper/README.md

 - Finding "rare" seeds - some floors have possible but extremely rare phenomena that are simply fun to know about, e.g. Bloysterless SR7, Clackerless GK3, longest possible 'meme hallways', etc.
 - Finding "interesting" seeds (high number of available bonus treasures, rare layout configurations, difficult score reads, etc.) for community races and practice.

+You can try out the basic features in your browser at https://mayabyte.github.io/caveripper/!
+(The WASM bundle might take a few seconds to load)

 ## How to Use
 Make sure you extract Pikmin 2 game assets first!